garrison/eigen3-hdf5/README.rst

 Easy serialization of C++ `Eigen <http://eigen.tuxfamily.org/>`_ matrices using `HDF5 <http://www.hdfgroup.org/HDF5/>`_.

-Meant to be bare-bones.
-Gets me 90% of what I want/need in < 200 lines of code.
+The library is meant to be bare-bones.
+It gets me 90% of what I want/need in < 200 lines of code.

-Isn't powerful.
-Doesn't attempt to expose things in a nice way.
-(I'm sorry.)

 Requirements
 ------------